garronej/denoify_ci/README.md

 - CDN distribution for importing from ``.html`` files with a ``<script>`` tag.
 - When your users hit *"Go to Definition"* they get redirected to the actual ``.ts`` source file instead of the ``.d.ts``.
   ( Feature disabled by default, refer to [instructions](#enabling-go-to-definition-to-redirect-to-the-source-ts-file) on how to enable it ).
+- Eslint and Prettifier are automatically run against files staged for commit. ( You can [disable](#disable-linting-and-formatting) this feature. )

 # Table of content